Concerta is the brand name of methylphenidate. The drug also has other brand names such as Ritalin La, Ritalin, Metadata ER, Ritalin Sr, etc.

 What Are the Treatment Options for Concerta Addiction?

 If you are struggling with Concerta addiction, you have a few treatment options available.
 Though physical dependency is most of the time an issue, Concerta’s withdrawal signs and symptoms are not as severe as withdrawal from other drug addictions.
 Less severe treatment options can typically be used to help patients safely detox from the substance in such cases.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 When you seek Concerta addiction treatment, you can be treated on an outpatient or inpatient basis.